-The Spanish Startup FROGED, focused on improving user retention and support for SaaS businesses has attracted not only its customers but also several funds by capturing $500k in investment.
+The Spanish Startup FROGED, focused on improving user retention and support for SaaS businesses has attracted not only its customers but also several funds by capturing a $500k in seed round investment.

 This round (Seed) is led by BStartup (Bank Sabadell) and also involves national and international Venture Capital such as Athos Capital, Chile Ventures and well-known Business Angels from Spain.